shraddhaSDET/TestWebdriver/README.md

 #Assumption

-Firefox is the primary browser
+Browser - Firefox is the primary browser